tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/内容分发网络/常见问题/节点网络问题_intl_en.md

 - Your origin server has enough bandwidth processing capabilities.
 Otherwise, you may not be able to access your domain name.

 ### What should I do if I cannot open my website after connecting to CDN?
-First, check whether the CDN status of the connected domain name is "Disabled".
-The website will not open if the status is "Disabled".
-Proceed to the next step if the status is not "Disabled":
+First, check whether the CDN status of the connected domain name is ""Disabled"".
+The website will not open if the status is ""Disabled"".
+Proceed to the next step if the status is not ""Disabled"":
 + Run `ping` or `nslookup` to check whether the CNAME resolution of the domain name has taken effect.
 If CNAME has not been added yet, please go to your DNS provider and add CNAME as instructed in [CNAME Configuration](https://intl.cloud.tencent.com/document/product/228/3121).
 + After CNAME takes effect, check whether you can access the origin server as usual.